 Move your music

-Another big folder is likely to be your iTunes library, especially if you have movies and mobile apps as well as music.
+Another big folder is likely to be your iTunes library, especially if you have movies and TV shows as well as music.

 Alternatively you could subscribe to iTunes Match, which, for £21.99 a year, will move all your music into the cloud so you can delete it from your Mac, and access it on any of your devices.